kevinawei/GeniusLeagueAssessment/README.md

 # Genius League SWE Assessment
 # By Kevin Wei
-# All source code can be found in ProcessGameState.py and GeniusLeague.ipynb
+# All source code can be found in ProcessGameState.py and GeniusLeague.ipynb.
+# Answers to each individual question with code snippets and explanations can be found below

 # 1.
 ## a.